houses flooded

 Scaling up work in climate action, including advocating for the generation of an additional USD 1 billion from public and private sources in climate-smart, risk-informed development, which builds resilience.

 Helping make 2 million people more resilient to flooding.
-The Alliance will elevate community voices and research findings with international donors and all levels of government to show why increased investment in flood resilience is urgently needed.
+The Alliance used to elevate community voices and research findings with international donors and all levels of government to show why increased investment in flood resilience is urgently needed.

 Engaging with other initiatives, including the Risk Informed Early Action Partnership (REAP) of the Adaptation and Resilience workstream.